Don’t grieve – anything you lose comes around in another form. – Rumi

 Hauling my father’s books out of his university office felt like carting out his body.
 Books tell our story as well as any biography ever can.
 Record collections do the same.
 I sold my many LPs long after I got rid of my last turntable.
 I saved only ‘Meet the Beatles’, ‘Layla’, and ‘Out to Lunch’.
 In New Delhi on our honeymoon, I spotted a tea strainer that I had to have.
 Later I understood that the photo would have been enough.
 Now, what of the tens of thousands of photos?

 I’ve come to see that memories are also stored in my body, not just in my mind, or in photographs, but in my bones, my heart and my cells.
 They are stacked like the tuna cans piled 10 high and 5 deep in the kitchen pantry of a friend, daughter of a Holocaust survivor.
 Letting memories go?
 Which of them will I want one day?
 Which will I need?
 My mother and I have almost no shared memories any longer.
 They have been slowly vanishing with her mind.
 I used to think that meant we no longer had a relationship.
 Perhaps this is just the ultimate de-cluttering.
 Are they really all that important?
-She is still here.
+She is still here, until she is not.